“You will be able to invest the time you spend managing expenses in activities that really add value to the business.” - BCFocus

 Employee expense management is modernized and optimized

 Interview.
-Aiyana Morhead, Pleo Country Manager for Spain: “You will be able to invest the time you spend managing expenses in activities that really add value to the business”
+Aiyana Moorhead, Pleo Country Manager for Spain: “You will be able to invest the time you spend managing expenses in activities that really add value to the business”

 We spoke to one of the people in charge of the Employee Expense Management solution, who explained how to optimize the process in companies to promote both productivity and employee performance.
 “Expenditure management is still very manual although it sees a trend towards digital”